vgno/bigip-query/README.md

 # F5 Bigip Query tool

 This is a small tool to scratch an itch.
 To easily see what backends are behind a VIP and what policies and rules are attached.
-Default it lists all, but you can also query by adding a glob that will match name, ip or rules.
+Default it lists all, but you can also query by adding a regex that will match name, ip or rules.

 ## Install instructions